 While there is no wrong way to give, there are different methods that may align with the donor’s personal circumstances to provide the maximum amount to charity while receiving the maximum tax advantages.
-Here are the four most common giving methods and the tax advantages associated with each.
+Here are the six most common giving methods and the tax advantages associated with each.

 Highly Appreciated Assets

 This method allows the donor to transfer an asset, such as stock, to a charity without the need to sell it first.
 The primary benefit to this giving method is the avoidance of any capital gains tax on the gifted asset.
 These donations can be made directly to public charities, donor advised funds, private foundations, most charitable trusts or individuals.
 Careful planning is required for gifts being made prior to a contemplated sale to ensure maximum benefit from this strategy.